Statewide Groundwater Management

 - Investigating and reporting groundwater conditions

-- Encouraging integrated water management
+- Encouraging comprehensive surface and groundwater management

 - Providing the technical expertise needed to improve statewide groundwater management practices

-- Implementing local groundwater assistance grants
+- Providing local groundwater funding assistance

 The SGMA Portal allows local agencies, GSAs, and watermasters to submit, modify, and view the information required by SGMA.
 It also enables you to view submitted information and provide comments, where applicable.
 You don't need a login for public access.

 We have a long history of data collection, monitoring, and reporting.
 With the passage of SGMA, there is an increased need for local and state agencies and the public to easily access water data in order to make informed management decisions.
 Here you will find a curated set of data, interactive mapping tools, and reports which are important resources to inform sustainable groundwater management decision-making.

 SGMA Facilitation & Technical Support Services